mpv-player/mpv/DOCS/man/mpv.rst

     Take a screenshot, as the window shows it (with subtitles, OSD, and scaled video).

+HOME
+    Seek to the beginning of the file.

 PGUP and PGDWN
     Seek to the beginning of the previous/next chapter.
 In most cases, "previous" will actually go to the beginning of the current chapter; see